Updated 12/10/2025

 </dict>

-Apple’s PSSO plugin natively supports the macOS Safari web browser but will not work with 3rd party browsers like Google Chrome or Mozilla Firefox.
-To solve for this Microsoft has published a Google Chrome Browser Extension to enable PSSO within Chrome Browser.
+Apple’s PSSO plugin natively supports the macOS Safari web browser but will not work with 3rd party browsers like Google Chrome until a vendor created Plugin/Extension is installed on the device.
+To solve for this Microsoft has published a Google Chrome Browser Extension to enable PSSO within the Google Chrome Browser.
 If your organization deploys Google Chrome Browser than this is a must have step:

 <dict>